MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-produce-live-events-from-your-device-coming-soon.md

 A few things to note:

-- Just like any live event: only admins in connected communities can create an event
+- Just like any live event: only admins in connected communities can create an event.

-- With this flow, the event is still produced in Teams (producers/presenters must use Teams to produce/present)
+- With this flow, the event is still produced in Teams (producers/presenters must use Teams to produce/present).

-- Analytics are available in Stream (rather than Teams)
+- Analytics are available in Stream (rather than Teams).

-- The event will not automatically be added to a producers/presenters' calendar at this time (under active investigation)
+- The event will not automatically be added to a producers/presenters' calendar at this time (under active investigation).

 ### Who can use this feature?